msojohaneslie-lab/semantic-layer-project/README.md

          <li><a href = "feature_search/index_dictionary/unused_Index/feature_semantic_index.json">feature_semantic_index.json</a>
           <br>
           This file contains the embeddings of feature description + business logic.
 The index also contains useful metadata such as entity of the feature, the feature view, the business logic and description themselves.
-The embeddings were migrated to Open-             source ChromaDB Vector Database
+The embeddings were migrated to Open-source ChromaDB Vector Database
         </li>
       </ul>
       <ul>
         <li><a href = "feature_search/index_dictionary/unused_Index/feature_view_embeddings.json">feature_view_embeddings.json</a>
           <br>
           This file contains the embeddings of feature view description.
 The file is not used anymore due to lack of information that can  be easily processed or analyzed
         </li>
       </ul>
       <ul>
         <li><a href = "feature_search/index_dictionary/unused_Index/feature_view_embeddings_entity_based.json">feature_view_embeddings_entity_based</a>
           <br>
           This file contains the embeddings of feature view description.
 The index was based on the entity for each feature view.
 The  file  is not used anymore due to lack of information that can be easily processed or analyzed
         </li>
       </ul>
       <ul>
         <li><a href = "feature_search/index_dictionary/unused_Index/field_embeddings.json">field_embeddings.json</a>
           <br>
           This file contains the embeddings of feature description + business logic.
 The file is not used anymore due to lack of  information  that can be easily processed or analyzed
         </li>
       </ul>
   </li>